penglong/SimpleWeather/README.md

 ## Known Issues

-- `HorizontalPager` Behavior: On some devices or emulators, the `HorizontalPager` might display pages in a reversed order, or it's a implementation bug to fix.
-For a demonstration of the expected behavior, please refer to the above demo video.
+- HorizontalPager Behavior: The HorizontalPager page indicator may malfunction on certain devices or emulators, indicating a bug that requires attention.
+For an example of the intended behavior, please see the demo video recorded on an emulator above.

 ## Dependencies